BrnzAi/DocRoster-frontend/README.md

 npm run build
 ```

+---

+### Deploying to GitHub Pages

+See [`guides/github-pages-deployment.md`](guides/github-pages-deployment.md) for end-to-end deployment steps, including how to build the dedicated `docs/` bundle and configure your repository settings.

 ## 🧪 Testing & Linting

 Angular CLI scaffolding is ready for future automated tests and linting: